Introduction

 - Menu price: $8–10

-Five Signature Recipes to Try
+Seven Signature Recipes to Try

 1. Cinnamon Orange Press Pot

 A bright, spiced drink perfect for brunch menus.
 Add 1 cinnamon stick and a 2-inch strip of orange zest to the press with the coffee.
 Serve with a cinnamon sugar rim on the cup.
+Garnish with a thin orange slice.

 2. Dark Chocolate Mint Mocha

 Add 1 tablespoon of unsweetened cocoa powder and 3 fresh mint leaves to the press before brewing.
 Top with steamed milk and a drizzle of dark chocolate.
+For an extra touch, add whipped cream and a mint sprig.

 3. Vanilla Lavender Dream

 Mix 1 teaspoon of dried culinary lavender and 1 vanilla bean (split) with the coffee.
 After brewing, add a splash of honey and top with oat milk foam.
+The floral notes pair beautifully with scones or shortbread.

 4. Spiced Chai Coffee Fusion

 Combine coffee with 1 tablespoon of chai spice blend (cinnamon, cardamom, ginger, cloves, black pepper).
 Serve with steamed milk and a dusting of nutmeg.
+This works well as an afternoon pick-me-up.

 5. Maple Bourbon Barrel Press (Adult)

 Add 1 oz of bourbon and 0.5 oz of pure maple syrup after brewing.
 Garnish with a cinnamon stick.
 Market as an after-dinner sipper.
+Use a high-quality bourbon like Maker's Mark for best results.

-For detailed brew time adjustments, see our
+For detailed brew time adjustments for each recipe, see our

 Ideal French Press Coffee Brew Time guide.